UPDATE Counting continues for Valley's final vote total

 For example, 46 percent of Montour County’s ballots were mailed in.
 County officials said they would count the ballots today.
 In Northumberland County a total of 15,839 votes were cast, 10,946 on election day, and 4,893 mail-ins.

 The Pennsylvania Department of State is updating results today and over the course of the next few days as mail-in ballots are calculated.
-Check results here.
+Check results here or AP's overall Pa voter tracker here.

 President Donald Trump, on the Republican side, and former Vice President Joe Biden, won their respective parties’ presidential nominations with little opposition, although Bernie Sanders and Tulsi Gabbard remained on the Democratic ballot.